 Capital One Venture X application guide

-I applied for the Capital One Venture X on Tuesday, and wanted to share my experience with the application process.
+I applied for the Capital One Venture X when it launched, and wanted to share my experience with the application process.
 The application took all of two minutes to fill out.
 The first page asked for my name, date of birth, and social security number.

 The next page asked for my mailing address details, plus my email address and phone number.

 The next page asked for financial information, including employment status, income, my monthly rent or mortgage, basic information about what kind of accounts I have, how much I spend on credit cards, and if I typically carry a balance (those last two are optional, and I left them blank).